-- ➤ Dual Function Power Button The system can be in one of two states; one is Suspend mode and the other is Soft-Off mode.
+- ➤ Low EMI Built in spread spectrum and automatic clock shut-off of unused PCI/SDRAMS slots to reduce EMI. - ➤ Dual Function Power Button The system can be in one of two states, one is Suspend mode and the other is Soft-Off mode.
 Pushing the power button for less than 4 seconds places the system into Suspend mode.
-When the power button is pressed for longer than 4 seconds, the system enters the Soft-Off mode. - Wake-on-LAN (WOL1) The onboard WOL1 connector can be attached to a network card that supports this function to wake up the system via LAN. - ➤ Modem Ring Power-On The system can be powered on automatically by the activation of modem ring.
+When the power button is pressed for longer than 4 seconds, the system enters Soft-Off mode. - ➤ Modem Ring Power-On The system can be powered on automatically by the activation of modem ringing. - ➤ CPU Host/SDRAM/PCI Clock Setting This item allows users to adjust CPU Host Clock, SDRAM, and PCI Clock in BIOS.